browserengineering/book/book/scheduling.md

 [workers]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API

 [^later-bug]: This code has a *very* subtle bug, wherein a page might
-    create a `setTimeout`, an then have that timer trigger later, when a user is visiting another web page.
+    create a `setTimeout`, and then have that timer trigger later, when a user is visiting another web page.
 In our browser, that would allow one page to run JavaScript that modifies a different page---a huge security vulnerability!
 I *think* you can avoid this